microsoft/vscode-docs/docs/python/testing.md

 After a test run, VS Code displays results directly in the editor as gutter decorations.
 Failed tests will also be highlighted in the editor, with a Peek View that displays the test run error message and a history of all of the tests' runs.
 You can press `kbstyle(Escape)` to dismiss the view, and you can disable it by opening the User settings (**Preferences: Open Settings (UI)** command in the **Command Palette**) and changing the value of the **Testing: Automatically Open Peek View** setting to `never`.

 In the **Test Explorer**, results are shown for individual tests and any classes and files containing those tests.
+Folders will display a failure icon if any of the tests within that folder did not pass.

 ![Test results on a unittest class and in Test Explorer](images/testing/test-results.png)